micoloth/vscode-reactive-jupyter/README.md

   1. Install the extension.
 The [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension should be installed as well.

   2. Add these settings for the Jupyter extension in your `settings.json` file: these are required to work with Reactive Jupyter.
-If they set differently, you will be prompted to change them.
+If they are set differently, you will be prompted to change them.

     "jupyter.interactiveWindow.creationMode": "perFile",
     "jupyter.interactiveWindow.textEditor.executeSelection": false